Consumption Stimulus with Digital Coupons: Heterogeneity and Policy Design: Distributional Consequences and Policy Design

 \begin{myfigure}

-\figurenotes{This figure illustrates the tradeoff between maximizing total revenue and increasing SME revenue share when varying the weight placed on SME outcomes in the targeting algorithm.
-Each panel represents a different definition of SMEs based on pre-treatment revenue percentiles.
-As weight on SMEs increases (moving right along the horizontal axis), their share of revenue rises (blue line) while total revenue declines (red line).
-The corresponding numerical values are presented in Appendix \ref{sec:smeapp}.} \end{myfigure}
+\figurenotes{This figure illustrates the tradeoff between maximizing total coupon-induced revenue and increasing SME revenue share under alternative targeting policies.
+We define a weighted objective function that places weight $\lambda$ on SME revenue and $1-\lambda$ on non-SME revenue, and construct targeting rules using the optimal policy tree algorithm \citep{Athey2021} to identify the coupon allocation that maximizes this objective.
+Panel (a) defines SMEs as establishments below the 20th percentile of sales revenue in the six months prior to the coupon event, Panel (b) as those below the 50th percentile, and Panel (c) as those below the 86th percentile.
+Each bar represents total coupon-induced revenue, decomposed into SME revenue (red) and non-SME revenue (blue).
+As weight on SMEs increases (moving right along the horizontal axis), the SME share rises while total revenue declines.
+The corresponding details are presented in Section~\ref{sec:oa-policytree}.}